Akan art

+Regalia as Ensemble

+The regalia represented throughout Akan culture has carried significance across several items and objects.
+Several of the objects utilized as bodily adornment become components that convey status.
+Specifically worn or carried for ceremonial purposes, the pieces of regalia represented demonstrates the opulent diversity between the objects.

-Gold as Material
+Gold as material

 Gold holds a significant socio-political role in the highly structured Akan society; it was used as a display of power as well as a way to legitimize authority.
 History recognizes the Akan for their sophisticated gold-working traditions, technical proficiency in casting metal and perfection of the lost wax casting process.
-Akan culture considers gold a sacred material, so the artwork and jewelry made of gold reflects a great deal of value, whether it be made for political display, artistic expression, or more practical trading purposes.
-Craftspeople believe the material to have a spiritual dimension and hold it as sacred, so it is a primary medium for ritual objects and royal ornamentation.
+Akan culture considers gold a sacred material, therefore, the artwork and jewelry made of gold reflects a great deal of value, whether it is made for political display, artistic expression, or more practical trading purposes.
+Craftspeople believe the material to have a spiritual dimension and hold it as sacred, it is a primary medium for ritual objects and royal ornamentation.
 Typically, only rulers and the social elite would wear gold or use gold objects.
 However, such gold regalia are not considered personal objects, but are collectively owned and controlled by the Stool (the seat of power).